unicorn-rs/unicorn-rs/README.md

 ## Installation

-This project has been tested on Linux.
-The bindings are built for the master version of the unicorn git (currently at 1.0).
+This project has been tested on Linux and OS X. The bindings are built for version 1.0 of unicorn.

-To use this package, first install the packages needed to build unicorn : gcc, make, git, python.
+This package attempts to build unicorn if it is not already installed on the system.
+To build unicorn, the following tools are needed : gcc, make, git, python 2.7.

-Then simply add it as dependency to the Cargo.toml of your program.
+To use unicorn-rs, simply add it as dependency to the Cargo.toml of your program.

 ```
 [dependencies]
-unicorn = "0.4.0"
+unicorn = "0.6.0"
 ```

 ## Changelog

+### 0.6.0

+We now check if unicorn is installed on the system via pkg-tool and use that version if available.
+Otherwise unicorn is compiled when building the package.

 ### 0.4.0